 The survey example above is a complicated one, so let’s look at it first.
 This is a property close to the Gulf of Mexico.
 You will see highlighted in yellow an “Edge of Water” line.
 This line is not controlling – it simply indicates where the surf is, and that line has no legal significance.
 Also, there are some “Contour Lines.”
 While these lines may be helpful in determining the elevation of the waterfront property and how much any buildings on it need to be elevated, they do not have significance in determining whether our property is truly waterfront.
 There is also a Vegetation Line.
 Is that where the mean high-water mark is?
+While the Vegetation Line is indicative of how high the average high tide (the mean high-water mark) reaches, below which vegetation does not grow, the Vegetation Line is not determinative.
 On the other hand, between the Edge of Water line and the bold lines that indicate the boundaries of the waterfront property, you will see lot lines for six lots and a platted avenue, Avenue F. Does that mean this property is not waterfront?

 “But wait!” you say.
 “There is dry land between this property and the Gulf of Mexico!
 And the bulk of the property is separated from the waterfront portion by a platted alley!
 How could this be waterfront property?”
 Here is a common misperception.
 A property that is waterfront does not mean that its boundary line extends to the actual water, the surf.
 All a waterfront property’s boundary line has to do is to extend to the mean or ordinary high-water mark or line, because past that line is public property, and as a member of the public, the waterfront property owner has a right to access the actual waters of the Gulf of Mexico.
 As to the alley, the same concept applies.
 As a member of the public, the waterfront property owner has a right to cross the alley from one of his or her parcels to the other, so the only disadvantage of the alley is that the property owner cannot build over the alleyway or obstruct it, since other members of the public have the right to use it.
 However, if members of the public are not using the alley, the waterfront property owner could apply to have the alley vacated, i.e., request the government to give up its ownership of the alley to the owners on each side, which, in this case, is the same owner.
 (As an aside, note that the city government could demand that the portion of the deck currently encroaching into the alley be removed.)